hmkim/hmkim.github.io/README.md

-# Hyunmin's Log
+# Hyunmin's Blog
-Log for me
+Logs for me